dmfrodrigues/feup-sdis-proj2/doc/chord.md

 To move the keys (and perform any other operations the upper layer deems necessary), the Join protocol accepts a runnable, which the upper layer must provide, specifying how to move keys between nodes.

-The upper layer is likely to use an instance of the MoveKeys protocol.
+The upper layers are likely to use an instance of the GetRedirects protocol, and another of the MoveKeys protocol.

 ### Leave protocol